miferg/coiner/README.md

 # usage

-Store all your fasta files in a same directory.
+Store all your fastq files in a same directory.
 Files must be paired fastq files.

 Example: